-Dr. Richard Beilfuss has served as the International Crane Foundation’s President & CEO and ex officio member of the Board of Directors since 2010.
-Beilfuss provides oversight, direction and prioritization to the foundation’s programs across Asia, Africa and North America, working closely with regional offices in China, Vietnam, Cambodia, India, Zambia, Uganda, South Africa and Texas.
-He is responsible for the foundation’s $8 million annual budget and led their four-year, $40 million comprehensive capital campaign.
+Dr. Richard Beilfuss has served as ICF’s President & CEO and ex officio member of the ICF Board of Directors since 2010.
+Beilfuss helped launch many of ICF’s signature projects and provides oversight, vision, and prioritization to ICF conservation programs across Asia, Africa, and North America.
+He is responsible for ICF’s $9 million annual budget and led their $40 million comprehensive capital campaign

 From 2006-2009, Beilfuss lived in Mozambique with his family and served as Director of Conservation Services for Gorongosa National Park.
-From 1992-2006, Beilfuss was responsible for developing and managing the International Crane Foundation’s regional program in Africa.
-He worked with foundation staff and associates in more than 20 countries across the continent and spearheaded public and private efforts to implement innovative water management practices in the water-stressed Zambezi River Basin for the benefit of cranes, many other species and human livelihoods.
+From 1992-2006, Beilfuss was responsible for developing and managing ICF’s regional program in Africa.
+He built a team of staff and partners in more than 20 countries across Africa, seeking deep connections with the communities who share their lands with cranes, and spearheaded public and private efforts to implement innovative water management practices in the water-stressed Zambezi River Basin for the benefit of cranes, many other species, and human livelihoods.

-Over his 30-year career, Beilfuss has engaged in water management and wetland restoration efforts in more than 20 countries across Africa and Asia, with a particular focus on Nepal, Vietnam, Mozambique and Zambia.
+Over his 30-year career, Beilfuss has engaged in water management and wetland restoration efforts in more than 20 countries across Africa and Asia, with particular focus on Nepal, Vietnam, Mozambique, and Zambia.
 He has contributed to the restoration and management of thousands of acres of prairie and savanna landscape in the Midwestern USA.
-He has authored more than 100 scientific papers, technical reports, proceedings and lay-audience publications, and presented his research and conservation findings to governments, communities and peer-scientists worldwide.
+He has authored more than 100 scientific papers, technical reports, proceedings, and lay-audience publications, and presented his research findings and conservation vision to governments, communities, and peer-scientists worldwide.

-Beilfuss is a Licensed Professional Hydrologist and has a Ph.D. in Land Resources (Wetland Ecology), an MSc in Civil and Environmental Engineering-Hydrology, an MSc in Water Resources Management, and a BSc in Natural Resource Economics.
-Beilfuss is an Adjunct Faculty of the University of Wisconsin-Madison, where he enjoys teaching courses and mentoring students.
-He was appointed by the Governor of Wisconsin to serve on the Examining Board of Professional Geologists, Hydrologists and Soil Scientists.
+Beilfuss is a Licensed Professional Hydrologist and has a Ph.D. in Land Resources (Wetland Ecology), an MSc in Civil and Environmental Engineering-Hydrology, an MSc in Water Resources Management, and a BSc in International Economics.
+Beilfuss received the Distinguished Alumni Award from University of Wisconsin-Madison Nelson Institute for Environmental Studies, where he is an Honorary Fellow and enjoys teaching courses and mentoring students.
+He was appointed by the Governor of Wisconsin to serve on the Examining Board of Professional Geologists, Hydrologists, and Soil Scientists.

-Beilfuss lives with his wife Katie and their two sons in Madison, Wisconsin.
-He is an avid unicycle rider, dart-thrower and birder–but not all at the same time.
+Beilfuss lives with his wife, Katie, and their two sons in Madison.
+He is an avid unicycle rider, dart-thrower, and birder–but not all at the same time.